 No, we do not provide unique printing services as we consider the planning and design an integral part of the quality assurance of our products.

 What are the advantages of a trabecular structure in an implant?

 Osseointegration (the potential for bone in-growth) is the most important advantage, but there are more reasons to opt for a porous structure.
 The material properties of the porous structure better match the mechanical properties of the bone.
+The supporting trabecular augment is made of a highly biocompatible material: Ti6AI4V ELI (a titanium alloy).
+The back of the light-weighted integrated cup and flanges consist of a porous structure that mimics bone properties designed to improve secondary fixation through bone ongrowth.
 In addition, given the potential large size of the defect-filling implants, porous structures allow to reduce the total weight of the implant.

 Is the implant sterile upon delivery?